 These are some of the most beautiful and ecologically harmonious communities on the globe.
 They also face very serious challenges due to lack of emergency health care, basic sanitation, economic opportunities, and education.
 Climate change and decreasing yields threaten food security, and the younger generation is fleeing in search of work.

 We work in true partnership with community members to bring real change that lasts.
-Find out more below.
+Find out more about each of these communities below.